alisw/AliPhysics/MUON/READMErec.txt

 - We read the RAW data, convert them (convert them back for simulated data) to digit (object inheriting from AliMUONVDigit stored into containers inheriting from AliMUONVDigitStore).
 This conversion is performed by the class AliMUONDigitMaker.
-- We calibrate the digits, via AliMUONDigitCalibrator, by subtracting pedestals and multiplying by gains.
+- We calibrate the digits, via AliMUONDigitCalibrator, by subtracting pedestals and multiplying by a constant gain.
 All the calibration parameters
-(pedestals, gains, capacitances and HV) are read from the OCDB and stored into AliMUONCalibrationData objects.
+(pedestals, HV) are read from the OCDB and stored into AliMUONCalibrationData objects.
 - We create the status of the digit (e.g. pedestal higher than maximum or HV switched off), using AliMUONPadStatusMaker.
 - We create the status map for each digit, i.e the global status (good/bad) of that digit and of its neighbords, using AliMUONPadStatusMapMaker.
 - Calibrated digits might be saved (back) to TreeD in MUON.Digits.root file.